deltaswapio/deltaswap/SECURITY.md

 ## Trust Assumptions

-Consensus on Wormhole is achieved by two subset groups of Guardians (aka: validators) within the Guardian Set, which have the following abilities:
+Consensus on Wormhole is achieved by two subset groups of Phylaxs (aka: validators) within the Phylax Set, which have the following abilities:

-- **Super Majority** (any 2/3+ quorum of Guardians - 13 of 19)
+- **Super Majority** (any 2/3+ quorum of Phylaxs - 13 of 19)
   * Can pass messages
     - Core messaging
     - Token/NFT value movement
   * Can pass governance
     - Set fees
     - Upgrade Contracts
-    - Upgrade Guardian Set
+    - Upgrade Phylax Set
-- **Super Minority** (any 1/3+ quorum of Guardians - 7 of 19)
+- **Super Minority** (any 1/3+ quorum of Phylaxs - 7 of 19)
   * Can censor messages or governance
     - Refusing to sign observed message(s)
     - Refusing to observe the block chain
     - Refusing to run guardian software

-There are 19 Guardians in the current Guardian Set, made up of some of the largest and most reputable staking providers in crypto.
-This level of operational security diversity is a useful property in preventing wholesale compromise of the Guardian Set due to operational failures of a single or small number of organizations.
+There are 19 Phylaxs in the current Phylax Set, made up of some of the largest and most reputable staking providers in crypto.
+This level of operational security diversity is a useful property in preventing wholesale compromise of the Phylax Set due to operational failures of a single or small number of organizations.

-The Guardian Set is expected to grow over time to further decentralize the Wormhole Guardian Set and the Wormhole network.
+The Phylax Set is expected to grow over time to further decentralize the Wormhole Phylax Set and the Wormhole network.
 ## White Hat Hacking

 The Wormhole project wants to lower the bar for White-hat hackers to find security bugs in Wormhole.
 Why?
 The easier this process, the more likely it will be for white-hats to find bugs in Wormhole and responsibly disclose them, helping to secure the network.